 The story behind this is that we were touring Bear Country USA because Cordelia wanted to see the baby bears (That is my next page).
 I had been looking for buffalo the whole trip and not seeing any.
 We arrived at lunch time and the staff had just laid out the buffalo food.
 So all the buffalo were making a beeline for the food and our car was between them and their meal.
 They just strolled past our car and one of them tried to head butt the car.
-I could have reached out and petted them if I hadn’t been afraid they were going to stick their head in if I rolled down the window.
+I could have reached out and petted them if I hadn’t been afraid they were going to stick their head in the car if I rolled down the window.

 Scrapbooking about your vacation is a common theme for scrapbook pages.
 I hope to show you the versatility of Design Space when creating pages.
 You can do cutouts on the top page that show through to the bottom page color, cutouts for your pictures, write on the page, or make your own embellishments.
 I chose to draw a border on my pages this time.
-Select graphics and embellishments that go with your page to make it special to you.
-Access has so many images I’m sure you will find what you want.
-Get access here if you don’t have it.

 What You Need: